 At ages one and two, your dog can start competing in the local agility event.
 Make sure to talk with your vet first before you begin training your dog.

-What are The Best German Shepherd Toys?
+What are The Best Dog Toys for German Shepherds?

 1. Benebone Dog Chew Toy